-14 Special general meetings
+14. Special general meetings

-- 14.1 The Board may, whenever it thinks fit, and shall, on the receipt of a written requisition expressing the objects of the proposed meeting and signed by not less than 1000 (one thousand) of the Members in Good Standing specifying the business required to be dealt with at that meeting (which business shall be expressed in the form of a resolution which shall be voted on at that meeting without amendment), call a special general meeting. - 14.2 The notice calling such special general meeting shall be issued by the Board within 15 (fifteen) days of the receipt of the request, and the provisions of paragraphs 13 relating to the AGM shall apply mutatis mutandis to such a special general meeting.
+- 14.1 The Board may, whenever it thinks fit, and shall, on the receipt of a written requisition expressing the objects of the proposed meeting and signed by not less than 1000 (one thousand) of the Members in Good Standing specifying the business required to be dealt with at that meeting (which business shall be expressed in the form of a resolution which shall be voted on at that meeting without amendment), call a special general meeting. - The notice calling such special general meeting shall be issued by the Board within 15 (fifteen) days of the receipt of the request, and the provisions of paragraphs 13 relating to the AGM shall apply mutatis mutandis to such a special general meeting.

-15 By-laws
+15. By-laws

-- 15.1 The By-laws of the Institute shall be those annexed hereto. - 15.2 The Board may from time to time amend the By-laws or make new By-laws. - 15.3 The Board, in amending the By-laws or making new By-laws, may incorporate any matter which the Board considers necessary or expedient to prescribe for the better execution of this Constitution and the furtherance of the objects of the Institute.
+- 15.1 The By-laws of the Institute shall be those annexed hereto. - 15.2 The Board may from time to time amend the By-laws or make new By-laws. - The Board, in amending the By-laws or making new By-laws, may incorporate any matter which the Board considers it necessary or expedient to prescribe for the better execution of this Constitution and the furtherance of the objects of the Institute.

-16 Indemnities
+16. Indemnities

-- 16.1 Every member of the Board, the Council or of any committee appointed by it, and every officer and employee of the Institute, shall be indemnified by the Institute against claims made against him or her and any losses and expenses incurred by him or her in or about the execution of his or her duties, except claims, losses or expenses arising from his or her own dishonesty or wilful default. - 16.2 No Member, Associate or Trainee Accountant shall have any claim against the Institute, or against a member of the Board, the Council or of any committee appointed by it, or against any officer or employee of the Institute, in respect of anything done bona fide by it or them or any of them in the execution of their duties.
+- 16.1 Every member of the Board, the Council or of any committee appointed by it, and every officer and employee of the Institute, shall be indemnified by the Institute against claims made against him or her and any losses and expenses incurred by him or her in or about the execution of his or her duties, except claims, losses or expenses arising from his or her own dishonesty or wilful default. - No Member, Associate or Prospective Member shall have any claim against the Institute, or against a member of the Board, the Council or of any committee appointed by it, or against any officer or employee of the Institute, in respect of anything done bona fide by it or them or any of them in the execution of their duties.

-17 Limitations of liability
+17. Limitations of liability

-- 17.1 A Member, Associate or Trainee Accountant shall not have any liability for any commitments undertaken by the Institute.
-All persons shall be deemed to contract or deal with the Institute on this basis. - 17.2 The liability of a Member, Associate or Trainee Accountant is limited to the payment to the Institute of any outstanding fees, subscriptions and contributions and settlement of any other debts to the Institute which he or she may have incurred.
+- 17.1 A Member, Associate or Prospective Member shall not have any liability for any commitments undertaken by the Institute.
+All persons shall be deemed to contract or deal with the Institute on this basis. - 17.2 The liability of a Member, Associate or Prospective Member is limited to the payment to the Institute of any outstanding fees, subscriptions and contributions and settlement of any other debts to the Institute which he or she may have incurred.

-18 Amendment of Constitution
+18. Amendment of Constitution

-The Constitution may from time to time be amended, provided that such amendments are:
+The Constitution may from time to time be amended, provided that:

-- 18.1 approved by a special resolution of the Members who are present in person, electronically or by proxy at a General Meeting of which the requisite notice has been given, with full particulars of the proposed amendments; and - 18.2 submitted to the Commissioner for SARS provided that should the entrenched rights be affected by any proposed amendment, before the proposed amendment is placed before the general body of Members, such amendment shall be approved by not less than three-fourths of the Members residing within the relevant province who are present in person or by proxy at a General Meeting of such Members.
-Such General Meeting shall be held in accordance with the provisions of paragraph 13 above, mutatis mutandis.
+- 18.1 such amendments are approved by a special resolution of the Members who are present in person, electronically or by proxy at a General Meeting of which the requisite notice has been given, with full particulars of the proposed amendments; - such approval shall be by not less than three-fourths of the Members who are present in person or electronically or by proxy at a General Meeting of such Members; - such General Meeting shall be held in accordance with the provisions of paragraphabove; and - the amendments are subsequently submitted to the relevant regulatory authority.

-19 Amalgamation
+19. Amalgamation